Stephenlungo/Zambia_GIS/README.md

 # Zambia_GIS
-District shape files for Zambian provinces
-The shape files are in both GeoJSON and TopoJSON formats
+Geospatial shape files for Zambian provinces, Wards The shape files are in both GeoJSON and TopoJSON formats